yanzhen4/yanzhen4.github.io/_pages/about.md

 2024-05 I served as a sub-reviewer for CIKM 2024.

-2023-12-09 A paper on Entity Typing in Science and Software domain has been accepted by AAAI-24
+2023-12-09 A paper on Entity Typing in Science and Software domain was accepted by AAAI-24

 2023-10-22 I served as a sub-reviewer for TKDD 2023.